FTamas77/Theses_2025/CausalDiscovery.md

 Even though there is no direct connection between Weight and Power Consumption, the indirect effect exists via Temperature!

+### 9. Evaluation Metrics for Causal Discovery

+To rigorously assess the quality of discovered causal structures, we employ several complementary metrics:

+**False Discovery Rate (FDR)**
+- Measures the proportion of incorrect causal relationships in the discovered graph
+- FDR = FP / (FP + TP), where FP = false positives, TP = true positives
+- Lower values indicate fewer spurious edges

+**Precision & Recall**
+- **Precision**: Proportion of discovered edges that are correct
+- **Recall**: Proportion of true edges that were successfully discovered
+- Evaluates correctness and completeness of detected causal relationships

+**F1 Score**
+- Harmonic mean of precision and recall: F1 = 2 * (Precision * Recall) / (Precision + Recall)
+- Balances the trade-off between precision and recall
+- Higher values indicate better overall performance

+**Structural Hamming Distance (SHD)**
+- Counts structural differences between true and learned graphs
+- Accounts for extra, missing, or incorrectly oriented edges
+- Lower values indicate better structural similarity

+**Structural Intervention Distance (SID)**
+- Assesses how accurately the model would predict the effects of interventions
+- Focuses on the practical utility of the causal model
+- Lower values indicate better intervention accuracy

 ### Final Summary

 **🧠 What This Code Does**